A conversion follows the following steps done for each file to be converted:

 - do a global database check/fixup for all files that have been parsed which checks in one go for:Ideally, failure of any of the above checks should lead to the database not being updated with new values, but that is not the case as of writing.

-- check that all cross reference targets exist.When using the
+- check that all internal link targets exist.When using the

 \x